Dunfermline Abbey: Later history

-During the Scottish Reformation, the stolen abbey church experienced a first Protestant 'cleansing' by September 1559, and was sacked in March 1560.
+During the Scottish Reformation, the abbey church experienced a first Protestant 'cleansing' by September 1559, and was sacked in March 1560.
 By September 1563 the choir and feretory chapel were roofless, and it was said that the nave was also in a sorry state, with the walls so extensively damaged that it was a danger to enter.
 Some parts of the abbey infrastructure still remain, principally the vast refectory and rooms over the gatehouse which was part of the former city wall.
 The nave was also spared and it was repaired in 1570 by Robert Drummond of Carnock.
 In 1672 parts of the east end collapsed, while in 1716 part of the central tower is said to have fallen, presumably destabilising much that still stood around its base, and the east gable tumbled in 1726.
 The final collapse of the central tower took place in 1753.

 The nave served as the parish church till the 19th century, and now forms the vestibule of a new church.
 This edifice, in the Perpendicular style, opened for public worship in 1821, occupies the site of the ancient chancel and transepts, though differing in style and proportions from the original structure.
 Also of the monastery there still remains the south wall of the refectory, with a fine window.
 Next to the abbey is the ruin of Dunfermline Palace, also part of the original abbey complex and connected to it via the gatehouse.

 Dunfermline Abbey, one of Scotland's most important cultural sites has, after Iona, received more of Scotland's royal dead than any other place in the kingdom.
 One of the most notable non-royal names to be associated with the abbey is the Northern Renaissance poet, Robert Henryson.
 The tomb of Saint Margaret and Malcolm Canmore, within the ruined walls of the Lady chapel, was restored and enclosed by command of Queen Victoria.